roncemer/spark-sql-kinesis/README.md

 This is a fork of https://github.com/qubole/kinesis-sql with the build configuration and source code updated for building against Spark 3.2.1 in order to fix a number of bugs involving the consumer not receiving new messages after a period of no new messages being added to the Kinesis data stream.

+## WARNING: Relatively Unmaintained Software

+This project is relatively unmaintained.
+If you're already using Amazon Kinesis Data Streams, instead of using Spark for processing streaming data, a far better solution is to use Kinesis Firehose Delivery Streams with AWS Lambda Functions for processing the micro-batches.
+This is a far more economical solution, and is also much easier to develop.
+Additionally, if you select ARM architecture for your Lambda Functions, you will save even more in terms of ongoing operating costs.
+Because of these facts, use of this project is strongly discouraged in favor of a more AWS-centric approach.

 ## Downloading and Using the Connector

 The connector is available from the Maven Central repository.
 It can be used using the --packages option or the spark.jars.packages configuration property.
 Use the following connector artifact